oslabs-beta/AutoDeploy/README.md

 └── client/package.json   # Frontend scripts (dev, build, lint, preview)
 ```

+## Repo housekeeping

+Most internal Markdown documentation (design docs, technical notes, etc.) is intentionally not tracked in git.
+By default, only the root `README.md` and `client/README.md` are versioned to keep the repo lean.

 ## License

 This project is licensed under the **ISC License** (see `package.json`).